untillpro/scm4j/scm4j-releaser/README.md

  Ref.
 [Semantic Versioning 2.0.0](http://semver.org/) for definitions.
 For low vcs operations scm4j-vcs-* libraries are used

+- Last Unbuilt Release Branch
+  - Oldest Release Branch of last 2 versions which not TAGGED or BUILT or MISSING
+  - Otherwise - current Release Branch
+- Last Built Release Branch
+  - Latest BUILT or TAGGED Release Branch of last 2 versions
+  - Otherwise null
+- Fork (verb), To Fork Release
+  - To create a Release Branch based on Develop Branch head

 # Terms
 - `Managable dependency` (`mdeps`)
  - Component which has its own repository and is under control, i.e. can be built, branched and uploaded to a maven repository